Bitcoin Rhodium Price Reaches $2.09 (XRC)

-Bitcoin Rhodium (CURRENCY:XRC) traded flat against the U.S. dollar during the twenty-four hour period ending at 8:00 AM Eastern on February 21st.
-Bitcoin Rhodium has a total market capitalization of $2.58 million and approximately $26,253.00 worth of Bitcoin Rhodium was traded on exchanges in the last day.
-One Bitcoin Rhodium coin can now be purchased for about $2.09 or 0.00006552 BTC on popular exchanges.
+Bitcoin Rhodium (CURRENCY:XRC) traded flat against the U.S. dollar during the one day period ending at 16:00 PM ET on February 27th.
+Bitcoin Rhodium has a total market cap of $2.58 million and approximately $26,253.00 worth of Bitcoin Rhodium was traded on exchanges in the last 24 hours.
 In the last week, Bitcoin Rhodium has traded flat against the U.S. dollar.
+One Bitcoin Rhodium coin can now be bought for about $2.09 or 0.00006552 BTC on exchanges.

 - MB8 Coin (MB8) traded flat against the dollar and now trades at $0.0247 or 0.00000071 BTC.